Mesa 2D FAQs

 Do I need to listen through a headset to determine if the tank is leaking?

 Other acoustical tank test systems are far less sophisticated and solely rely on a technician listening for leaks in the tank through a microphone and earphones.
-Using physical hearing to determine whether a tank passes or fails can be very susceptible to operator error.
+Using physical hearing to determine whether a tank passes or fails is susceptible to operator error.
 In addition, the acoustical sound produced by a leak may be out of the human hearing range.
 With Mesa, the computer will analyze all acoustical data and determine if the tank is leaking.
-The system includes earphones which are used to determine whether the leak is above or below the product level.

 How many CU/FT min is the vacuum pump?